-To help bring us back down to Earth, we wanted to look at some of the surprising and interesting ways that ML is impacting our daily lives, whether we see it or not.
+To help bring us back down to Earth, we wanted to look at some of the surprising and interesting machine learning applications that are happening around us and impacting our daily lives, whether we see it or not.

 1. Managing traffic